petak5/EternalBeast/README.md

 ## Features:
   - Now Playing system menu integration
-  - Repeat all, repat one and stop after this song modes
+  - Repeat all, repat one and stop after this song modes (works only on macOS 11.0 and higher)

 ## Limitations:
   - Files must be located in users music foler (`~/Music`) to allow the application to read them after restart.
 This is because of App Sandbox allows to read only user selected files or files from the music folder.